Programmable Robot Kits for Young Kids

 1) What is the importance of providing programmable robot kits for PreK-2 students

-- Research shows that when you introduce age-appropriate programmable robot kits to young children their interest in Science, Technology, Engineering, Arts and Math (STEAM) significantly increase.
+- Research shows that when you introduce age-appropriate programmable robot kits to young children their interest in Science, Technology, Engineering, Arts and Math (STEAM) significantly increases.

-- Programmable robots kits engage young students to learn STEAM concepts in a playful and creative way.
+- Programmable robots kits engage early learners to learn STEAM concepts in a playful and creative way.
 Young children become the creator of their own projects, not just consumers.

 2) How can I easily introduce programmable robot kits to young learners?